 - More solitary than toad tadpoles, may be seen in the company of a few other frog tadpoles

-- Don’t swarm in the heat and sun, prefer the shade, deeper water and vegetation
+- Don’t swarm in the shallows in the heat and sun, prefer the shade, deeper water and vegetation

 Cane toad tadpoles are pretty easy to identify due to their behaviour.
 They will swam together in a big family group with their siblings, in the shallows where the water is warm.
 They love the sun and will be seen basking in the heat of the day at the water’s edge and on rocks.
 Toad tadpoles are jet black with an opaque sheen to their belly and they will grow to about 3cm in size.
 They have black tails surrounded by opaque frill which makes their tails appear quite slim.
-Their eyes are placed on the top of their heads which makes them quite bulky in appearance.
-In contrast, most frog species have eyes on the sides of their heads.
+Their eyes are placed on the top of their heads and they will already have a hint of that strong ridged brow developing which makes them quite bulky and diamond shaped in appearance.

 Unlike toad tadpoles, frog tadpoles don’t swarm.
 There will be far less of them and they are more solitary.
 They don’t bask in the sunny shallows as cane toad tadpoles do but potter around looking for food among water plants.
 They come in a variety of colours ranging from browns to greens and beiges and will sometimes have spots or striped patterns.
 They come in a variety of shapes with some appearing big and bulgey and others slim and dainty.
 Some of them will look similar to cane toad tadpoles like the spotted marsh frog tadpole which is a chocolate brown colour, almost black, so make sure you pay attention to small details.